Bullseye198/DiscoverMars/README.md

 - Connected to the remote, api works
 - Display an list of images (Adapter, List Fragment and ListViewModel)
 - Refractor (move PhotoServiceFactory and Remote Module from UI module)
+- Connect Image Detail to the database
+- Work on the image detail